PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 # **Step 8: Placing Checkpoints**

-- If it is not already running, run the server by going to the Raspberry Pi terminal and running &quot;node server&quot;.
+- If it is not already running, run the server by going to the Raspberry Pi Terminal and running &quot;node server&quot;.
   - If you are using the Spike Prime, make sure that it connects properly, as described in step 6.
 - Open the Vuforia Spatial Toolbox App on your phone and once it loads, point your phone at the image target for the interface you want to use.
-  - If you are using the Spike Prime, make sure the Spike connects before you open the app.
+  - If you are using the Spike Prime, **make sure the Spike connects before you open the app.**

 <p align="center">
 <img src="Documentation-Images/Draw-Image-Target.jpg" width="384" height="457"> <img src="Documentation-Images/Spike-Draw-Target.jpg" width="316" height="457">